sabuhiabbas/unit3_2023-project/README.md

     size_hint: .3, .5
     md_bg_color: "#689ebd"
 ```
 This piece of code shows how I create a button to get a commmand from the user by using KivyMD.
-I use the same structure to get commands in different places of codes.
+I use the same structure to get commands in different places of codes.[^21]

 ### Success criteria 4: The solution affords the user the ability to effortlessly delete equipment records upon return
 #### Deleting a row from the table